 Who are the cyber attackers?

-Wondering who are the cyber attackers?
-With the global growth of cyber crime continuing into 2019, high-profile cyber attacks continue to be reported daily.
-Who are the cyber attackers and what motivates them to perform illegal and such potentially damaging activities?
+Wondering who the cyber attackers are?
+With the global growth of cyber-crime continuing throughout the year, high-profile cyber-attacks continue to be reported daily.
+But who are the cyber attackers and what motivates them to perform illegal and such potentially damaging activities?

 Categories of cyber attackers